JoshLongmire/Weather-Station-1-ESP32/docs/API.md

 - `forecast` is a simplified label derived from MSLP, trend, humidity, temp, rain rate, and lux.
 - `voc_kohm` is derived from BME680 gas resistance in kΩ.
 - `rain` column is written in mm/h or in/h depending on the current unit setting.
+- Legacy logs (pre‑v18) used a 14‑column header; new columns were added later.
+When you Clear Logs via `/reset`, the extended header above is written.

 ## HTTP API
 Base: device IP (e.g., `http://192.168.1.50`) or mDNS `http://<mdnsHost>.local` (configurable in `/config`).